glenn20/zmk-sweep/README.md

 #### SYM layer

-- Dedicated `SYM` layer - with a layout that makes sense to me
+- Put all symbol keys on a single layer - with a layout that makes sense to me
   - ``! @ # $ %`` --- `^ & * ?
 ESC`
   - `` ` ( ) [ ]`` --- `\ - = ' ;`
   - ``~ < > { }`` --- `| _ + " :`
+    - `TAB ENTER` - `ESC DEL`
-- all symbols can be accessed from this one layer without additional modifiers
+  - all symbols can be accessed from this one layer without additional modifier
+    - except `.` and `,` which are on BASE layer
   - symbols from the shifted number keys on a qwerty keyboard along the top row (except brackets)
 - Left hand:
   - `` ` `` and `~` on the left and parenthesis/bracket/brace pairs
 - Right hand:
   - `\ - = ' ;` on middle row with _shifted_ variants on bottom row `| _ + " :`
+- Thumbs:
   - `ESC` on inner right thumb key (`SPACE` key) and upper right key
     - To consider: remove ESC on inner thumb so we can have SPACE on SYM layer.
+  - `DEL` on outer right thumb key

 #### NAV layer